Charlie Aptroot

 Charles Bernard Aptroot (born 20 September 1950) is a Dutch politician of the People's Party for Freedom and Democracy (VVD).
 He was a Member of the House of Representatives from 30 January 2003 to 19 September 2012.
 He focused on matters of traffic, public transport and internal affairs.
 On 1 September 2012, he became mayor of Zoetermeer.

-Aptroot was elected into the House of Representatives in the general election of 2003.
-In 2010 he contested in the election for Speaker of the House of Representatives, but was defeated by incumbent Speaker Gerdi Verbeet.
+Aptroot was elected to the House of Representatives in the 2003 general election.
+In 2010, he contested the election for Speaker of the House of Representatives but was defeated by incumbent Speaker Gerdi Verbeet.

-In the past Aptroot was a member of the municipal council of Wassenaar from 1982 to 1998 and an alderman of the same municipality from 1990 to 1996.
+In the past, Aptroot was a member of the municipal council of Wassenaar from 1982 to 1998 and an alderman of the same municipality from 1990 to 1996.
 He was also a member of the States of South Holland from 1999 to 2003.

-From 1978 to 2001, Aptroot was together with his brother director of the Jonco-groep, a wholesale in mercery in Rotterdam.

 In March 2020, Aptroot retired as mayor of Zoetermeer.